Javier Margas: West Ham United

 Margas' last years as a player were spent with West Ham United.
 He scored once during his spell with West Ham, in a 5–0 win over Coventry City in April 2000.
 In 2001, Margas gained notoriety for disappearing from England without a trace and many weeks passed before he was found in his home country, having effectively retired from football.
 He briefly trained with Universidad de Chile before ultimately retiring for good.

 International career

 Margas played 63 times for the Chile national team.
 He played in Chile's four games at the 1998 FIFA World Cup.

 Personal life

-Margas was famous for dyeing his hair in different colours and shapes (most notably with the Chilean flag colours).
+Margas was famous for dyeing his hair in different colours and shapes (most notably with the Chilean flag colours); in his appearance in the 1998 World Cup, his hair was dyed bright red.

 Since retiring from football, Margas has worked as a youth coach at Colo-Colo, appeared on a reality TV show called Expedición Robinson, ran his own business, and bought former dictator Augusto Pinochet's armoured car.

 His daughter, Catalina, was a Chile international footballer at under-17 level and took part in the 2008 South American U-17 Women's Championship.
 His son, Luis, is a central defender from the Santiago Wanderers youth system and was called up to the first team in May 2023 at the age of seventeen.

+He is the father-in-law of Chilean footballer, Nicolás Peñailillo.